darktable-org/dtdocs/content/preferences-settings/storage.md

 : Fragmentation ratio (in per cent) above which database maintenance should be performed (subject to the selection made in the option above) (default 25).

 create database snapshot
-: Specifies how often darktable should create database snapshot.
+: Specifies how often darktable should create database snapshots.
 Options are "never", "once a month", "once a week", "once a day" and "on close" (default "once a week")

 how many snapshots to keep
-: Amount of snapshots to keep after creating newest snapshot.
-It never counts version update backups.
-Enter "-1" to store unlimited number of snapshots. (default 5)
+: Number of snapshots to keep after creating a new snapshot, not counting database backups taken when moving between darktable versions.
+Enter "-1" to store an unlimited number of snapshots. (default 5)

 ### xmp